 A bill to authorize the Secretary of Energy to establish the position of Assistant Secretary for Advanced Energy Research, Technology Development, and Deployment to implement an innovative energy research, technology development, and deployment program.

 The bill’s titles are written by its sponsor.

 Length: 6 pages

-This bill was introduced on January 25, 2006, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 25, 2006, in a previous session of Congress, but it did not receive a vote.

 Jan 25, 2006

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.